grafana/grafana/docs/sources/setup-grafana/configure-security/configure-security-hardening/index.md

 ### Enable trusted types

 **Currently in development.
-Trusted types is an experimental browser feature with [limited browser support](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/trusted-types).**
+[Trusted types](https://github.com/w3c/trusted-types/blob/main/explainer.md) is an experimental Javascript API with [limited browser support](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/trusted-types#browser_compatibility).**

-Trusted types reduce the risk of XSS by enforcing developers to sanitize strings that are used in injection sinks, such as setting `innerHTML` on an element.
-Furthermore, when enabling trusted types, these injection sinks will be automatically sanitized using a default policy.
-This provides some protection from vulnerabilities in third party libraries, such as jQuery, Angular and even thrid party plugins.
+Trusted types reduce the risk of DOM XSS by enforcing developers to sanitize strings that are used in injection sinks, such as setting `innerHTML` on an element.
+Furthermore, when enabling trusted types, these injection sinks need to go through a policy that will sanitize, or leave the string intact and return it as "safe".
+This provides some protection from client side injection vulnerabilities in third party libraries, such as jQuery, Angular and even third party plugins.

 To enable trusted types:

 1. Enable the `trustedTypes` feature toggle.
 2. Enable `content_security_policy` in the configuration.
-3. Add `require-trusted-types;` to the `content_security_policy_template` in the configuration.
+3. Add `require-trusted-types-for 'script'` to the `content_security_policy_template` in the configuration.

 ## Additional security hardening